astronomer-integrations/analytics.js-integration-sailthru/readme.md

 ### Implementation checklist

-**Important**: In order for this destination to work, you must have a few prerequisite configurations.
+**Important: In order for this destination to work, you must have a few prerequisite configurations.**

 - You must have `extid` lookup enabled in Sailthru, which usually needs to be requested from Sailthru.
 This is critical to enabling full functionality.
 If you do not do so, you will only be able to access users via their email address.
 - You must configure a `clientId` in your integration settings in order to initialize the Sailthru Javascript API Library.
 This value can be found in in the [API & Postbacks](https://my.sailthru.com/settings/api_postbacks) section of your Sailthru Dashboard listed as `Customer ID`.
-- Use the [**Ecommerce**](https://docs.metarouter.io/v2/clickstream/ecommerce.html) event spec to track `Order Completed`,`Order Updated`, `Product Added`, and `Product Removed`.
+- Use the [Ecommerce](https://docs.metarouter.io/v2/clickstream/ecommerce.html) event spec to track `Order Completed`,`Order Updated`, `Product Added`, and `Product Removed`.
-- For `Product Added` and `Product Removed` events, you will need to make a request to `https://api.sailthru.com/user` to grab the items currently in the user’s cart.
-More information about this API call is located under the `Incomplete Purchases` section later in this document.
+- For `Product Added` and `Product Removed` events, you will need to make a request to the Sailthru User API at `https://api.sailthru.com/user` to grab the items currently in the user’s cart.
+More information about this API call is located under the `Product Added and Product Removed` section later in this document.
-  - To trigger abandoned cart campaigns, you must pass in a `reminder_time` and `reminder_template` on the `Product Added` and `Product Removed` events.
+- To trigger abandoned cart campaigns, you must pass in a `reminderTime` and `reminderTemplate` on the `Product Added` and `Product Removed` events.
-  - The templates passed through as `send_template` or `reminder_template` must match the public name of a template configured in Sailthru’s UI.
+- The templates passed through as `send_template` or `reminderTemplate` must match the public name of a template configured in Sailthru’s UI.
 - Since email is the main method used by Sailthru for user identification, we recommend appending the user's email to `traits.email` or `properties.email` whenever possible in your analytics.js events.
-For example, if you send an identify call without a `traits.email` and only a `userId`, the profile will be created in Sailthru but you will not be able to find that user via their **User Look Up feature** or to send `Product Added`, `Product Removed` `Order Updated` and `Order Completed` events.
+For example, if you send an identify call without a `traits.email` and only a `userId`, the profile will be created in Sailthru but you will not be able to find that user via their [User Look Up](https://my.sailthru.com/reports/user_profile) feature or to send `Product Added`, `Product Removed` `Order Updated` and `Order Completed` events.

 ### Identify